 - Para-church Young Adult Ministry (Campus Crusade for Christ, Intervarsity, Navigators, Disciple Makers, Athletes in Action, etc.)

-- Family Ministry (in the church and in organizations like Focus on the Family, Family Research Council, etc.)
+- Family Ministry or Services (in the church and in organizations like Focus on the Family, Family Research Council, and many varying Family Services fields, etc.)

 - Youth Missions (overseas youth ministry- YWAM, AIM, many others)